Absentia (film)

-Absentia is a 2011 American independent supernatural horror film written, edited and directed by Mike Flanagan in his directional feature film debut, and produced by FallBack Plan Productions.
+Absentia is a 2011 American independent supernatural horror film written, edited and directed by Mike Flanagan in his directorial feature film debut, and produced by FallBack Plan Productions.
 The film's principal photography phase was funded by way of the film's project page on crowdfunding website Kickstarter.
 Courtney Bell stars as a pregnant woman whose missing husband briefly reappears after an unexplained seven-year absence.

 Plot

 After seven years, Tricia, a pregnant woman who lives alone in a neighborhood of Glendale, California, is finally ready to accept that her missing husband, Daniel, will not return.
 As she prepares to declare him dead in absentia, her younger sister Callie, a former addict, comes to stay with her.
 She gives Tricia a children's book, The Three Billy Goats Gruff, a traditional fairy tale whose story provides a subtext to the film in its foreshadowing of a bridge controlled by an evil entity.
 Together, they work to obtain Daniel's death certificate and find a new apartment for Tricia.
 As the date approaches, Tricia has terrifying nightmares and hallucinations about Daniel that her psychiatrist interprets as stress and guilt.
 While jogging, Callie runs into a gaunt man in a tunnel who seems shocked that she can see him.
 He introduces himself as Walter Lambert and begs her to contact his son, but she runs off.
 Later, she returns with food and leaves it in the tunnel, which she finds empty.

 When Callie discovers a pile of small metal objects on their doorstop, she assumes they were left there by Walter, so she places them at the tunnel entrance.
 A man walking by advises her not to do so and deposits a trash bag in the same spot.
 She later finds the pile of metal objects on her bed.
 Detective Mallory, who has been investigating Daniel's disappearance and is romantically involved with Tricia, responds to the call and chastises the women for leaving their door unlocked in a dangerous neighborhood.
 In her restlessness, Callie secretly relapses into drug use.
 Tricia decides to finally sign Daniel's death certificate and go out on a date with Mallory, only to meet a bloody and barefoot Daniel suddenly appearing in front of her house.